nerdschoolbergen/javascript-best-practices/exercise-4/README.md

 :exclamation: **Best practice:** Use IIFEs around your code to prevent polluting the global scope.

-### 2.2.0 - ECMAScript 6 modules
+### 2.2.0 - ES6/ES2015 modules

 > :bulb: This feature is only just beginning to be implemented in browsers natively at this time.
 It is implemented in many transpilers, such as TypeScript and Babel, and bundlers such as Rollup) and Webpack.

-:book: ECMAScript 6 has a feature called modules, which helps you structure code in an efficient way.
+:book: ES6/ES2015 has a feature called modules, which helps you structure code in an efficient way.

 A module...